sebasjm/antlr/README.txt

 * Fixed bug in lexer where ~T didn't compute the set from rule T.

+* Added -Xnoinlinedfa make all DFA with tables; no inline prediction with IFs

 March 12, 2007

 * setTokenSource in CommonTokenStream didn't clear tokens list.